gtrxAC/gxarch/README.md

-**This is the "rewrite" of gxarch, with a better instruction set, better registers, etc. There is no assembler yet.
-For the old gxarch, choose the branch `v1`.**
+**This is the "rewrite" of gxarch, with a better instruction set, better registers, etc. For the old gxarch, choose the branch `v1`.**

 ## Features
 * 8-bit system with 16-bit arithmetic